-This document was produced through the Center for School Mental Health (CSMH), Faculty of Education, Western University, as a supplementary resource for those advising Genders and Sexualities Alliances/Gay-Straight Alliances (GSA) and/or those facilitating the Healthy Relationships Program (HRP) for Lesbian, Gay, Bisexual, Trans, Two-Spirit, and Queer/Questioning (LGBT2Q+) Youth.
-This document is intended to help educators, administrators, and youth workers better support sexual, gender, and romantic minorities by introducing them to relevant:
+This document was produced through the Centre for School Mental Health (CSMH).
+Faculty of Education, Western University, as a supplementary resource for those advising Gender and Sexuality Alliances/Gay-Straight Alliances (GSA) and/or those facilitating the Healthy Relationships Program (HRP) for Two-Spirit, Lesbian, Gay, Bisexual, Trans, Queer/Questioning, Intersex, and Asexual (2S/LGBTQIA+) Youth.
+This document is intended to help educators, administrators, and youth workers better support sexual, gender, romantic, and sex characteristic minorities by introducing them to relevant: